-Although the office is closed to in-person visits for now, KRS is conducting several live webinars covering a number of retirement related topics: A General Information Webinar, a Ready to Retire webinar, a Tier 1: Strategies for Retirement webinar, and a Retirement Payment Options webinar are scheduled for Tuesdays and Thursdays at 2pm and 3pm ET.
+Although the office is closed to in-person visits for now, KPPA is conducting several live webinars covering a number of retirement related topics: A General Information Webinar, a Ready to Retire webinar, a Tier 1: Strategies for Retirement webinar, and a Retirement Payment Options webinar are scheduled for Tuesdays and Thursdays at 2pm and 3pm ET.
 Each webinar runs between 20 and 45 minutes.
 For a full schedule, to learn more about the webinars and to register, visit the

 Webinars and Videos page.

-About 45 to 60 days before their retirement date, members should complete the Form 6000, Notification of Retirement, and return it to KRS.
+About 45 to 60 days before their retirement date, members should complete the Form 6000, Notification of Retirement, and return it to KPPA.
 Members may ﬁle the Notification of Retirement up to six months prior to their retirement date.

 Employers are encouraged to direct members to our Member Self Service website to review their account and calculate benefit estimates.
-Members can also contact KRS to speak to a benefits counselor about their retirement account.
+Members can also contact KPPA to speak to a benefits counselor about their retirement account.

 Benefit Tier Comparison